Home buyers and sellers…

 Fast, Expert Home Electrical Repairs

 When you call Amps & Volts Electric you are dealing with highly qualified electricians, experienced at making home electrical repairs.
 We want to make sure that you pass your home electrical inspection.
 Our highly trained electricians want to ensure that your home is safe, whether buying or selling your home.
-Unlike 99.9% of other electrical contractors in the area, Amps & Volts Electric specializes in doing electrical repairs in older homes.
+Unlike 99.9% of other electricians in the area, Amps & Volts Electric specializes in doing electrical repairs in older homes.
 We snake wires instead of cutting holes in your walls.
 We also know the latest building code requirements inside and out.
 And we do work for both home buyers and sellers.
 We’re fast, thorough, professional… and we show up on time!

 Electrical Safety Inspection Services